-To state the obvious, books can make a profound impression on us at any age.
-Characters, plots, phrasings, triumphs, seemingly impossible possibilities—when any of these resonate with us, they remain with us for years, decades, lifetimes, even.
-Sometimes recollections of these literary and moral compasses drift back to us in disparate moments.
-Sometimes they remain with us but on a less conscious level, lingering instead in how they shape our behavior, our thoughts, our imaginations, our way of seeing the world.
-Sometimes they do both, evidenced by Voracious: A Hungry Reader Cooks Her Way Through Great Books, a thoughtful and evocative collection of essays by Cara Nicoletti that captures her experience of the most romantic and poignant scenes in literature, all of which are related to cooking and eating and charmingly enveloped each in her own life experience.
-Here she tells the tale of wandering past an industrial bakery in Brooklyn late one cold, depressing winter night and peering in the windows and being instantly reminded of Maurice Sendak’s In The Night Kitchen.
+To state the obvious, books have the potential to make a profound impression on us.
+Characters, plots, phrasings, triumphs, seemingly impossible possibilities—when any of these resonate with a person, no matter our age, they remain with us for years if not a lifetime.
+Sometimes these literary recollections drift back to us in unexpected moments.
+Sometimes they remain with us on a less conscious level, lingering below radar in how they shape our behavior, our thoughts, our imaginations, our way of seeing the world.
+And sometimes they do both, as evidenced by Voracious: A Hungry Reader Cooks Her Way Through Great Books, a thoughtful and evocative collection of essays by Cara Nicoletti.
+Each chapter revolves around a single scene in literature that relates to cooking or eating and is charmingly enveloped by the author’s own life experience.
+Here she tells the tale of wandering past an industrial bakery in Brooklyn late one cold, depressing winter night and, peering in the windows, being instantly reminded of Maurice Sendak’s In The Night Kitchen.
 Be prepared to be transported by any of dozens of similarly endearing tales when you buy Cara’s book.—Renee Schettler Rossi

 My parents often read In the Night Kitchen to me before bed when I was a kid, and I was always fascinated and slightly terrified by it.
 After they tucked me in, I would stare at the drawings, trying to make sense of them—a scruffy, naked boy falls into a ten-foot-tall bottle of milk and gets stirred into hot cake batter by a group of swarthy chefs, then emerges from a mixing bowl drenched in a cake-batter suit that looks much like Max’s pajamas in Where the Wild Things Are.